mrismanaziz/Reforestation/README.md

-## Conjunctivitis.com – now that’s a site for sore eyes.
+## How much does a hipster weigh?
+An instagram.